dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 The 30K program was a single binary, 30K long.
 To burn the chips, we simply divided that binary image into 30 different 1K segments, and burned each segment onto the appropriately labeled chip.

-6. Yes, I understand that’s an oxymoron.7.
+6. Yes, I understand that's an oxymoron.7.
 They had a little clear plastic window that allowed you to see the silicon chip inside, and allowed the UV

 to erase the data.